 We need this information so we can help you do something about it.

 - Let us know.

-If within the last 7 days you have received 4 or more unwanted, unreplied to messages or calls please let us know by calling 200 on your mobile.
+If within the last 7 days you have received 4 or more unwanted, unreplied to messages or calls, please let us know by calling 200 on your mobile.
 We will investigate and can take appropriate action to stop the bullying – this may be in the form of a warning, barring or even deactivating the customer depending on how bad the bullying is.

 - Important: Threatening messages

-If you get a message that threatens to harm you or your property, this is a criminal offence.
-You should report this immediately to your local police station.
+If you get a message that threatens harm to you or your property, this is a criminal offence.
+You should report this immediately to your local Police station.

 For further information and advice, visit www.netsafe.org.nz.